Are you ready? Next year is going to be massive. Grab your earplugs and dancing shoes – and don’t forget the credit card. You’re going to need it.

 Considering the 1980s have never quite gone out of fashion, it’s a surprise to see the decade underrepresented in next year’s schedule, although that could be down to some serious barrel-scraping over the last eighteen months.
 But if the 80s are petering out, the 1990s are in boom.

 Alanis Morissette is back in Australia for the first time in 20 years to celebrate two decades of her seminal angst-rock album Jagged Little Pill (Palais Theatre, January 23 & 24).
 Once kissed by a rose, Seal is taking a break from The Voice to tour a new album of classic covers and play his greatest hits (Hamer Hall, April 6).
 Shoegazing legends Slowdive (Forum Theatre, February 8) have reunited for their first record in 22 years, thrilling former bedroom indie kids the world over.
 Chill out merchants Morcheeba (170 Russell, March 30) and Thievery Corporation (Forum Theatre, March 11) are also back to blissfully lower the temperature, while eclectic dance-punk-electro-rockers Primal Scream (Forum Theatre, February 18) and gravelly voiced art-rockers Gomez (170 Russell, April 1 & 2) for their first Aussie tour in a good long while.
 On the R&B front, I Love the 90s (Showgrounds, March 16) is a one day nostalgia festival featuring Naughty By Nature, Blackstreet and Sisqo.
+Or you might prefer Mariah Carey, who is bringing her #1s greatest hits tour to Australia (Showgrounds, February 9) – but be warned, her brand of nostalgia doesn’t come cheap.

 Out of left-field